intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 ---------------------------------
 Missing Values (NaN)
 Note that there is temporary limitation on the use of missing values (NaN) during training and prediction.
-This problem already adressed in master and would be avaialbe as part of 2023.2 release.
+This problem is addressed on the master branch and to be available in the 2023.2 release.

 Examples
 ---------------------------------